willywdev/git-remover/README.md

 ## ✒️ Author

-Git Warlock was forged by willywdev 🔮.
+Git Warlock 🔮 was forged by willywdev.
 For more of my projects, visit my [GitHub profile](https://github.com/willywdev).

 ## 📜 License